darendk/Projet-GOPIGO3/README.md

 By following these steps, you should be able to install and set up all necessary packages for your GoPiGo3 robot.

+## Once all library and packages has been installed and tested we can now run the robot using the steps below.